chuongmep/Awesome-Dynamo/DynamoOpenSource/dynopensource.md

 - [RefineryToolkits](https://github.com/DynamoDS/RefineryToolkits) - The Autodesk Refinery Toolkit

+- [RIE](https://github.com/andre-abotnes/RIE) - Package of nodes for Dynamo.
+For use in Autodesk Revit.

 - [Relay](https://github.com/ParallaxTeam/Relay) - Relay allows for you to add Dynamo graphs to your Revit ribbon.

 - [RhythmForDynamo](https://github.com/johnpierson/RhythmForDynamo) - A collection of nodes for use in Dynamo with Revit.